Seven Years Of Performances By The Guitar Trio For EXL

 The Vocal Quintet back at Rosie O’Grady’s

-It was great being asked back again to perform for FEXCO Merchant Services event at Rosie O‘Grady’s.
-The first two photos are from 2018, the last two from our previous performance in 2017, courtesy of Mind State Media LLC.
+It was great being asked back again to perform for the third year in a row for the FEXCO Merchant Services event at Rosie O‘Grady’s.

 Three years performing for Ruckus Marketing’s Holiday Party